Skilled Personal Injury Lawyers Representing Those Injured By IVC Filters Nationwide

 - Filter migration to heart: Can cause heart attack or life-threatening arrhythmia.

 - Sudden death caused by the filter migrating to an active region in the heart.

 - Migration of filter to chest: Requires surgery.

 IVC filters are made by several manufacturers, including: Boston Scientific, B Braun Medical, R. Bard, Cook Medical and Johnson & Johnson.

-Free Consultation with Defective IVC Filter Lawyers
+Free Consultation With Defective IVC Filter Lawyers

 If you or a member of your family was injured by a IVC filter, it is important to speak with an attorney who is experienced in litigating cases involving defective medical devices.
 Our attorneys have more than 30 years of combined legal experience.
 We have a record of successful results in challenging mass tort cases against large medical device manufacturers and their insurance companies.
-You can rely on us for quality legal representation and personal service.
+You can rely on us for quality legal representation and personalized service.
 We are dedicated to helping you obtain financial compensation for the full extent of your losses.